 Can I loan my rental car to someone else?

 NO!
 It is very important to understand that if you use your Mercury policy insurance coverage as your insurance for your rental vehicle - only listed drivers on your Mercury policy would be covered driving the rental vehicle (list drivers on your rental agreement).
 YOU CAN NOT LOAN OUT YOUR RENTAL CAR even if you are sitting in the passenger seat.
 Please call our office to discuss this if you have any questions.

 Can I rent any type of vehicle I want and use my Mercury auto insurance to cover the rental vehicle?

-You should call our office to discuss the type of vehicle.
+NO You should call our office to discuss the type of vehicle.
 NO coverage if you are renting a box van, truck, flat bed, moving van etc. and many other vehicles - so always give our office a call.
 If you are renting a vehicle to move anything that should be a red flag - there may be no coverage and you should purchase the insurance from the rental agency.
 Rental agencies like U-Haul should prompt you (put up a red flag) to contact our office.
 If you are renting a high value vehicle - call our office.
-Some Lowes and Home Depot's will rent a flat bed truck so their customers can deliver purchased store items - NO coverage for flat bed trucks.
+Some Lowes and Home Depot stores will rent a flatbed truck so their customers can deliver purchased store items.
+NO coverage for flatbed trucks.
 It's always best to contact our office - will I be covered renting this vehicle?

 Recap: If you do not have CAR RENTAL COVERAGE give our office a call so we can run a quote adding this important coverage to your policy.